 Sure, we know that people only post their very best photos on Instagram.
 And we knew Antelope Canyon was bound to be crowded.
 But our experience wasn’t quite what we had anticipated.
-Here’s the truth about the place.
+In this Antelope Canyon review we’ll reveal the truth about the place.

 It’s as Beautiful as the Pictures Depict

 This actually came as a surprise to us.
 The smooth, red-orange walls were actually smooth and red-orange.
 The beams of light shining down onto the sandy passageway were mesmerizing.
 And the contorted, narrow canyon walls were mind-boggling, soaring 100-plus feet overhead.

 Every turn presented a new, breathtaking vantage point, continually wowing us along the 100-yard walk.
 Thankfully, the beauty of this canyon is real and exceeded the high expectations the edited Instagram photos had given us.

 Antelope Canyon is on a Navajo reservation near Page, Ariz., and is not governed by a federal public land organization such as the National Park Service.
 The only legal way to see the canyon is to go on a guided tour.

 Currently, there are four “Upper Antelope Canyon” outfitters.
 Each outfitter gives about 18 tours per day, guiding at least 75 people on each tour.
 That equates to a minimum of 600 people going through the 100-yard canyon every hour between 8:30 a.m. and 5:30 p.m.
 The result is an astonishingly crowded, shoulder-bumping slot canyon.